Chelsoconn/210/test_prep.md

     (PARAMS/ ARGUMENTS/ RETURN)

-    The parameters declare local variables for the function, and are initialized to the values of the correspinding arguments passed into the function upon invocation.
+    The parameters declare local variables for the function, and are initialized to the values of the corresponding arguments passed into the function upon invocation.
 This allows for the function to have access to data that may be out of scope, or to simply have local variables in the function assigned to the appropriate values upon invocation.
 If there is a missing argument, the local variable with the parameter name is initialized to `undefined`.
 Functions implicitly return `undefined` unless there is an explicit `return` statement in the function.
 A return statement can be anywhere within the function, and when encountered JavaScript evaluates the expression, terminates the function, and returns the value.

     To invoke a function we must append `()` to the function name, or we will just return the function object.